Maximize Your Travel with Discount Airlines in South America

 For budget travelers, both local and foreign, that leaves buses for long distance, affordable travel.

 Traveling by bus can get very tedious given the enormous size of the continent.
 There are certain routes, however, that for about the same price as an upgraded bus ticket, you can hop on a two-hour flight and avoid 24 hours of sitting on a bus.
 Other times paying just a little more for a flight is a worthwhile exchange for taking a bigger hop down the road and making life a lot easier on yourself.

 Lima – Cusco (Machu Picchu), Peru

 Cusco, Peru – the largest city near Machu Picchu – is obviously a very popular destination.
-For a little more than the cost of a plush bus seat, you can skip the 24-hour bus ride from Lima and arrive in Cusco for $95 one-way on Peruvian Airlines.
+For a little more than the cost of a plush bus seat, you can skip the 22-hour bus ride from Lima and take a 1-1/2 hour flight into Cusco for about the same price.

 To put things into perspective, from the top of Venezuela to the bottom of Chile is approximately 4,600 miles (7,400 kilimeters).
 The width of the United State is about 3,000 miles.
 Imagine traveling across the United States and half way back… by bus.

 There is so much to see in South America.
-Be sure to check into options for the occasional flight to help you keep your sanity and maximize your travels.
+Be sure to check into options for an occasional flight to help you keep your sanity and maximize your travel time and energy.